 PATRICK GREER, M.B.A., a senior supply chain professional with more than 30 years of experience in the beer industry, manages all aspects of supply operations, including procurement, production, inventory management, capacity planning and distribution.
 He also works with First Key as part of a distinguished team of senior beer industry professionals, helping breweries of all sizes reduce costs, improve operations and expand distribution.
-Greer has worked for Anheuser-Busch (A-B InBev) and was a founding steering committee member of the John Cook School of Business, St. Louis University, Center for Supply Chain Management Studies, where he was an adjunct professor.
-He is a certified Supply Chain Pro[TM] and speaks at industry conferences and webinars.
+Greer has worked for Anheuser-Busch (A-B InBev), is a certified Supply Chain ProTM and speaks at industry conferences and webinars.